OmdenaAI/myanmar-chapter-chest-x-rays/src/data/tuberculosis-detection-model/README.md

   - 52 TB from DA (TBXpredict)
   - 48 TB positive XCR images from DB (converted from DICOM)

-The rough estimate so far is 7559 TB images and 2353 non-TB images.
+The rough estimate so far is 7559 non-TB images and 2352 TB images.
 Whenever possible, we would go to the source of the dataset to collect the original files themslves since subseqeunt studies or projects would combine different datasets together.

 To make a more balanced dataset, we converted the DICOM files of active TB patients into PNG format to bolster that class.
 We additionally only populated the TB files from the PB dataset for 75/25 roughly split for majority/minority class, which we use image augmentation to further address the class imbalance.